RedTurtle/redturtle.volto/README.rst

 This allows users to potentially access to all vocabularies.

-To avoid this, we patched the *@vocabularies* endpoint and add an additional check:
+To avoid this, we patched the *@vocabularies* endpoint and add an additional checks:

 - Anonymous can't access to the vocabularies list (@vocabularies)
 - Anonymous can only access to a limited list of vocabularies (see below)